 Registered health practitioners must nominate their principal place of practice in Australia, known as their PPP.
-This information appears in the online register.
-Practitioners who do not have a PPP have typically maintained their registration in Australia but are not currently in Australia.
+This

 Applications for registration

 People who are becoming registered for the first time in Australia, or those who are re-registering after a period of absence, must make an application for registration and demonstrate that they meet the requirements.
 AHPRA is able to approve registration on behalf of the National Boards if the applications are straightforward.